joshbegley/nyt-latest/previous.md

 `Reichard had been perfect on field goals this season before Sunday's kick in London took an odd and sharp turn to the right. `\
 https://nytimes.com/athletic/6694489/2025/10/06/field-goal-camera-wire-london-vikings-will-reichard/

-**After pushback from courts on troops, Trump threatens to invoke Insurrection Act.**\
+**After pushback from courts on troops, Trump threatens to invoke the Insurrection Act.**\
 `The president said he would invoke emergency powers to deploy the National Guard if “people were being killed, and courts were holding us up.”`\
 https://nytimes.com/live/2025/10/06/us/national-guard-trump-oregon-chicago/trump-insurrection-act-national-guard